ADOLESCENT TRAUMA

 Chronic Trauma

 Chronic trauma refers to repeated exposure to traumatic events, such as physical or sexual abuse.
 This type of trauma can have a lasting impact on an adolescent’s mental and physical health.
-They may develop symptoms of post-traumatic stress disorder (PTSD), depression, anxiety, and substance abuse.
-They may also experience problems in relationships and at school.
+They may develop symptoms of post-traumatic stress disorder (PTSD), depression, anxiety, and substance use.
+They may also experience difficulties in relationships and at school.

 Complex Trauma

-Complex trauma is the type of trauma that occurs due to repeated exposure to distressing events.
+Complex trauma occurs due to repeated exposure to distressing events.
 This can include sexual or physical abuse, witnessing violence, or growing up in a war zone.
-Complex trauma often leads to long-term mental health problems such as post-traumatic stress disorder or depression in teens.
+Complex trauma often leads to long-term mental health problems such as post-traumatic stress disorder or depression in young people.

 Neglect